Longhorns vs. Musketeers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Texas Insights & Trends

-- Texas is 7-3 against the spread and 7-3 overall over its past 10 contests.
+- Texas has gone 7-3 in its last 10 games, with a 7-3 record against the spread in that span.

-- In their past 10 contests, the Longhorns have hit the over twice.
+- In their past 10 contests, the Longhorns have gone over the total twice.

-- The Longhorns record 77.7 points per game, just 3.9 more points than the 73.8 the Musketeers allow.
+- The 77.7 points per game the Longhorns score are just 3.9 more points than the Musketeers give up (73.8).

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.